 Mortality rates are customized based on the 110% RP-2000 Healthy Annuitant Mortality Table for Males and Females, as determined by the period actuarial experience study.
-The actuarial assumptions used in the July 1, 2015 valuation were based on the results of an actuarial experience study for the period 2007 to 2012.
+The actuarial assumptions used in the July 1, 2016 valuation were based on the results of an actuarial experience study for the period 2007 to 2012.

-The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class from historical returns and consensus expectations of future returns.
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class from historical returns and consensus expectations of future returns.
 These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 Best estimates of arithmetic real rates of return for each major asset class included in the Metro Plan's target asset allocation are summarized in the following table:

-Long-Term

-Expected Real Target

-Asset Class Rate of Return Allocation
+Asset Class Long-Term Expected Real Rate of Return Target Allocation

-U.S. equity 6.60% 20%
+U.S. equity 6.60% 14.50%

-International equity 10.10% 13%
+International equity 10.10% 13.00%

-Private equity 7.60% 12%
+Global equity 0.00% 10.00%

-Equity hedge 5.80% 7%
+Equity hedge 5.80% 10.00%

-Real estate 6.10% 12%

-Core plus fixed income 1.80% 21%
+Fixed income 1.80% 15.00%

-Fixed income alternatives 5.60% 15%
+Fixed income alternatives 5.60% 15.00%

+Real estate 6.10% 12.50%

+Private equity 7.60% 10.00%

 100%